emodatt08/CraigsList-Rails-App/readme.md

 Run
 ```
 $ run "bundle update" and the "rake db:migrate"
-$ and then run  "rails s"
+$ and then run  "rails s" or "rails server"

 ```